Powered by SchoolDash

 Mentmore Road, Linslade, Leighton Buzzard LU7 2AE

-Particular strengths include Attendance, Admissions, Representation and Progress.
-Relative weaknesses include Disadvantaged pupils, Sixth form and Destinations.
+Particular strengths include Admissions, Representation, Attendance and Attainment.
+Relative weaknesses include Finances and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.